 Key into your data for customer self service journey optimisation

 Your self service should be a constantly-evolving tool that best reflects your customers’ requirements.
 Your self service tools should be delivered at the right place, at the right time – and data analytics on your customer journey can help you to fulfil this need.

 Your customer service journey is a guide to providing the right answers at the right time.
 You can smooth friction points, preventing customers from being lost by offering help that’s easy for them to access.

 With your customer and operational data to hand and the right customer service software, you can easily translate journey insights into self service prompts for better customer experiences.

 More than anything, a digital customer self service system should be fast.
 Self service tools should be available 24/7, with multiple avenues for responses.
 Your audience’s patience is limited – for example, 40% of Millennials will reach out on more than one contact channel if left waiting for a response for 1 hour – so the faster a response can be delivered, the better!

 How can you do customer self service well?
 Follow these four tips to get you implementing changes with the right factors in mind:

-The first thing to get right is to understand which queries should be diverted to self service and which still need human interaction.
-While technology has come a long way to help improve self service channels, there are some queries your customer will still want to get in touch about.
+The first thing to get right is to understand which queries should be diverted to self service and which still need human interaction through a support team.
+While technology has come a long way to help improve self service channels, there are some queries your customer will prefer to speak or chat with a human about.

-If it can’t be solved without human interaction, or if it involves too much effort, default to a human.
+If the issue can’t be solved without human interaction, or if it involves too much effort for the customer, default to a human.
 The risk of frustrating customers and leaving them dissatisfied when they don’t complete a task is too great.

 2. Use customer feedback to keep your content up to date